aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 The AMF custom validation mechanism requires that you define a set of validation rules known as **"Validation Profiles"**.

-A validation profile defines the name of the rule-set, documentation, a set of rules and the severity levels associated with each rule.
+A validation profile defines the name of the Ruleset, documentation, a set of rules and the severity levels associated with each rule.

 Profiles are encoded into YAML documents.